 Original green ZZ plants have long been found in malls, shopping centers, and medical offices because they are so low maintenance and hardy.
 With very little attention, the leaves still retain their gorgeous high-shine look—so much so that the plants can sometimes look fake.

-It’s a slow-growing plant that can reach anywhere from a foot and a half to three feet tall.
 They are rugged houseplants, making them perfect for beginners.
 In fact, the raven ZZ plant was chosen “Best New Plant” at the 2018 Tropical Plant Industry Exhibition and entered the mainstream market shortly after.
-It has since shot to popularity and only recently has started showing up in big-box garden centers.

 Why is ZZ raven black?